 - College of the Holy Cross Admission Requirements

 Saint Louis University was founded in 1818 and is the second-oldest Jesuit college in the US.
-Open to students of all faiths, SLU offers more than 90 majors and academic programs—more than most Jesuit colleges do—as well as tons of extracurricular opportunities, including more than 150 clubs and more than 20 sororities and fraternities.
+Open to students of all faiths, SLU offers approximately 90 majors and academic programs—more than most Jesuit colleges do—as well as tons of extracurricular opportunities, including more than 150 clubs and 20 sororities and fraternities.
 SLU’s Campus Ministry organizes multiple mission trips and retreats throughout the school year as well.

 As a Jesuit college, SLU is committed to aiding the community.
 Each year, SLU students contribute more than one million hours of community service.
 The school also has an overseas campus in Madrid, where students can study for all four years or just a semester.